-We all have different needs, no matter what diet culture tells us.
-This is something to keep in mind when trying to understand how to stop yo yo dieting.
+Another reason fad diet’s don’t work – We all have different needs, no matter what diet culture tells us.

 As individuals, we all have a different genetic makeup.
 We work differently, we exercise differently, we sleep differently.
 And yes, we also all eat differently.

 The wellness culture forgets to talk about this piece.